karolow/exploring-city-parks-with-instagram/content/_index.md

 # Exploring the city parks with Instagram

-See how Instagram posts showcase the city highlights, uncover the aspirations of citizens, and illustrate the variety of their activities in public spaces.
+See how Instagram posts showcase the city highlights, uncover the aspirations of residents, and illustrate the variety of their activities in public spaces.